Every Third Monday at 12:30 PM at the Senior Recreation Center

 Booked on Fridays

-Every Second Friday
+Every Second Friday at Noon

 Our lunchtime book club meets the second Friday of each month at noon.
 Bring your lunch and join us for some light conversation and fun.
 Additional copies available for check-out at the Help Desk or on OverDrive.

 It is through her father, the renowned artist Oscar Sparrow, that Lina discovers Josephine Bell and a controversy roiling the art world: are the iconic paintings long ascribed to Lu Anne Bell really the work of her house slave, Josephine?
 A descendant of Josephine’s would be the perfect face for the reparations lawsuit - if Lina can find one.
 While following the runaway girl’s faint trail through old letters and plantation records, Lina finds herself questioning her own family history and the secrets that her father has never revealed: How did Lina’s mother die?
 And why will he never speak about her?

 Cynthia D'Aprix Sweeney